bdeck8317/compPsy.github.io/index.md

 ## Welcome to Computational Methods in Psychology

-All of the course content neccessary to complete this course can be found here or within your universities blackboard site.
+All of the course content neccessary to complete this course can be found here or within your university's blackboard site.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.